Harsh-Butani/Competitive-Programming/Notes.md

     return res;
 }
 ```
-- Above can be modified to make the operation modulo m
+- Above can be modified to make the operation modulo $m$

 **7.4.
 Primality test**